muhammaddevops/event-monitoring-dashboard/README.md

 # event-monitoring-dashboard

-## An event monitoring dashboard POC aimed at reducing loads on DBs and providing live updates with a frontend
+## An event monitoring dashboard with simulator for events, aimed at reducing loads on databases by providing live healthcheck updates of the different systems in an architecture.

 ## How to setup: